 Information as of March 3, 2023.
 Always contact your local Municipality to confirm the most up-to-date information regarding ATV/UTV use.
 Click to view the Municipal Directory.

-- Village and Town of Bloomfield
+- Town and Village of Bloomfield

-- Town of Darien
+- Town and Village of Darien

 - Town of East Troy